How To Build a Worm Farm For the Garden in 10 Easy Steps

 If you have a fisherman in the family, the nightcrawler is a good choice.
 You can even buy compost worms online, Uncle Jim’s Worm Farm has a great reputation for compost worms.

 You can also try African Nightcrawlers, but these will only work in a very warm climate.
 Alabama Jumpers are also composters, but they usually don’t like food scraps, so they are generally a sub-par choice.

 Do not use Canadian Nightcrawlers.
 These worms are hard to raise and dig too deep to be useful in your composting bins.

-Remember, when you are worm composting, you are taking care of living organisms, and if you make a mistake, you can end up with dead or unhealthy worms.
+Remember, when you are setting up your worm farm, you are taking care of living organisms, and if you make a mistake, you can end up with dead or unhealthy worms.
 Common problems include: